-Only holders of record of common stock at the close of business on May 1, 2020, will be entitled to vote at the Annual Meeting.
-As of December 31, 2019, there were issued and outstanding (including treasury stock) 16,107,779 shares of Class A common stock, \$2.00 par value per share, and 2,500,887 shares of Class C common stock, \$2.00 par value per share, resulting in a total of 18,608,666 shares of Class A and Class C common stock.
-A majority of the outstanding shares of Class A and Class C common stock (or 9,304,334 shares) will constitute a quorum for the transaction of business at the meeting.
+Only holders of record of common stock at the close of business on April 30, 2021, will be entitled to vote at the Annual Meeting.
+As of April 30, 2021, there were issued and outstanding (including treasury stock) 16,701,916 shares of Class A common stock, \$2.00 par value per share, and 2,631,076 shares of Class C common stock, \$2.00 par value per share, resulting in a total of 19,332,992 shares of Class A and Class C common stock.
+A majority of the outstanding shares of Class A and Class C common stock (or 9,666,497 shares) will constitute a quorum for the transaction of business at the meeting.
 A list of the Company's stockholders will be available for review at the Company's executive offices during regular business hours for a period of 20 days before the Annual Meeting.
+In addition, as of December 31, 2020, there were issued and outstanding (including treasury stock) 16,595,783 shares of Class A common stock and 2,679,603 shares of Class C common stock.

 Proxies received at any time before the Annual Meeting, and not revoked or superseded before being voted, will be voted at the Annual Meeting.
 If a proxy indicates a specification, it will be in accordance with the specification.
-If no specification is indicated, the proxy will be voted for approval of the election of the directors recommended by the Board of Directors; for approval, on an advisory basis, of the compensation of the Company's named executive officers; for approval of an amendment to the 2013 Plan to authorize an additional 500,000 shares of Class A Common Stock to be available for issuance under the plan, of which up to 350,000 shares of Class C Common Stock may be issued as an alternative to up to 350,000 shares of Class A Common Stock; for approval of an amendment to the 2014 Director Plan to authorize an additional 100,000 shares of Class A common stock to be available for issuance thereunder; for ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ended December 31, 2020; and, in the discretion of the persons named in the proxy, to transact such other business that may properly come before the meeting, or any adjournments or postponements of the meeting.
+If no specification is indicated, the proxy will be voted for approval of the election of the directors recommended by the Board of Directors; for approval, on an advisory basis, of the compensation of the Company's named executive officers; for the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ended December 31, 2021; and, in the discretion of the persons named in the proxy, to transact such other business that may properly come before the meeting, or any adjournments or postponements of the meeting.
 You may also vote in person by ballot at the Annual Meeting.

 The Company's Articles of Incorporation provide that the Class A common stockholders and Class C common stockholders have different voting rights in the election of directors.
-The Class A common stockholders voting separately as a class will be entitled to vote for three of the eight directors to be elected (the nominees to be voted upon by the Class A common stockholders separately consist of Messrs.
-Scott M. Quist, H. Craig Moody, and S. Andrew Quist.
+The Class A common stockholders voting separately as a class will be entitled to vote for three of the ten directors to be elected (the nominees to be voted upon by the Class A common stockholders separately consist of Messrs.
+Scott M. Quist, John L. Cook, and Jason G. Overbaugh.

-The remaining five directors will be elected by the Class A and Class C common stockholders voting together (the nominees to be so voted upon consist of Messrs.
-John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., H. Craig Moody, Jason G. Overbaugh, and Norman G. Wilbur), with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
+The remaining seven directors will be elected by the Class A and Class C common stockholders voting together (the nominees to be so voted upon consist of Mr. Gilbert A. Fuller, Robert G. Hunter, M.D., Ms. Ludmya (Mia) B. Love, Mr. H. Craig Moody, Ms. Shital A. Mehta (a/k/a Alexandra Mysoor), Mr. S. Andrew Quist, and Mr. Adam G. Quist, with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
 For the other business to be conducted at the Annual Meeting, the Class A and Class C common stockholders will vote together with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
 The Class A common stockholders will receive a different form of proxy than the Class C common stockholders.